orhanobut/wasp/README.md

 ####ProGuard

 If you are using ProGuard you should add the following options to your configuration file:
-Note: Other than following options you may also need to keep your network related model classes.
+**Note:** Other than these options you may also need to keep your network related model classes.

 ```
 #Wasp